S. A. Chinne Gowda

 S. A. Chinne Gowda is an Indian film producer and distributor of Kannada films.

-Personal details
+Personal life

 Gowda was born in Saligrama to Appaji Gowda and Lakshmamma.
 He married Jayamma and has two sons.
 Jayamma is also a film producer who produced movies like sevanthi sevanthi.
-Both of his sons -- Sri Murali and Vijay Raghavendra are film actors.
+Both of his sons, Sri Murali and Vijay Raghavendra, are film actors.

-Parvathamma Rajkumar, his elder sister, and his other two brothers - S.A.
-Govindaraj and S.A.
-Srinivas -, are also producers in Kannada film industry.
+His older sister, Parvathamma Rajkumar, and his brothers, S. A. Govindaraj and S. A. Srinivas, are also producers in the Kannada film industry.

 He worked as treasurer and vice-president for Karnataka Film Chamber of Commerce - KFCC.